netwerk-digitaal-erfgoed/cm-implementation-guidelines/README.md

 ### 1.1 Data model
 #### 1.1.1 Generic data model
 The main goal for publishing the object descriptions as Linked Data is to improve the data integration and visibility in the network.
-Because the heritage network spans institutions from the library, archive and museum domains, a generic data model that can support general visibility on the web is needed. **In order to support a broader visibility on the web outside the cultural heritage domain, we have chosen to conform to [Schema.org](https://schema.org/).**
+Because the heritage network spans institutions from the library, archive and museum domains, a generic data model that can support general visibility on the web is needed. **In order to support a broader visibility on the web outside the cultural heritage domain, we have chosen to conform to [Schema.org](https://schema.org/).** Schema.org is a joint initiative of three major search engines: Bing, Google and Yahoo with the aim of setting up a shared scheme to structure data.
+Vocabularies from schema.org are developed through an open community process.

 Interesting links:
 * [https://www.contentking.nl/academy/schema-structured-data/](https://www.contentking.nl/academy/schema-structured-data/) (Dutch)